In this article

 Distributed port group and virtual distributed switches

 Port groups and vSwitches, in their simplest form, exist as one entity per hypervisor.
-A multi-hypervisor environment manager, for example, VMware's virtual center (vCenter), allows for the distribution of port groups and vSwitches among hypervisors.
+A multi-hypervisor environment manager, such as VMware's virtual center (vCenter), allows for the distribution of port groups and vSwitches among hypervisors.
 A distributed port group enables VMs to be in the same port group but on different hypervisors.
 A distributed port group connects to a virtual distributed switch (vDS).
 These distributed virtual devices allow for more effortless scalability and consistent rules.

 Diagram